Meet your therapist at Walls Counseling

 Our Supervisors

-• Ashley Root, MA, LPC
+Ashley Root, MA, LPC

 Ashley (she/they) has extensive experience processing trauma, family dynamics, grief, divorce, gender identity, gender expression, sexuality, domestic abuse, spiritual abuse and mental illness.
 The work that she does in the therapeutic space is well suited for individuals looking for an affirming, non-judgmental space to process their lived experiences and make changes towards a more aligned, embodied and self-compassionate sense of self.

-• Emily Starkey, MA, LPC
+Emily Starkey, MA, LPC

 Emily strives to invite individuals, couples, or families to come as they are, to feel safe, to bring the trauma, life stressors, anxiety and also life joys to a safe place.
 Emily understands that partaking in any therapy process can be challenging to start, and she commends you for taking the first steps to taking control over your life and mental health.
 Emily understands how important it is to provide a safe, comfortable, and relaxing environment for self discovery, healing, and growth.

-• Beth Battersby, MSW, LCSW
+Beth Battersby, MSW, LCSW, EMDR-t, CAMS-t

 Beth Battersby is a Licensed Clinical Social Worker with a Master of Social Work degree from Virginia Commonwealth University (2006).
 With nearly two decades of diverse clinical experience, she has supported individuals and families across a range of settings, including residential treatment programs for youth with significant emotional needs and comorbid diagnoses, international and domestic adoption services, school-based counseling, and neurorehabilitation for individuals with traumatic brain injuries.